apache/cordova-docs/STYLESHEET.md

 * Do not hyphenate adverbs, as it's implict they modify verbs.
 So, "commonly seen problems," not "commonly-seen problems"

+* Use semicolons to separate short, closely related clauses that can stand alone gramattically as full sentences.
+Use commas to separate clauses where one is a sentence fragment.
+E.g., "This is a clause, along with this." vs.  "This can serve as a sentence; this can too."

+* If a sentence with semicolons runs on tool long, it's time to break it out into separate sentences.
+Rewrite this...
+"This can serve as a sentence; this can too, along with related information."  ...as...
+  "This can serve as a sentence.
+This can too, along with related information."

+* This is can serve as a sentence and this can also serve as a sentence but you need to use commas to separate this big mess.

 ## Content-specific